 Further needed discipline in this area will result in an office referral as you are asked to leave class.

 If any of these rules seem harsh or unfair feel free to leave your personal electronic devices in your car or with the front office.
-Your issued i-pads have plenty of capability to help you succeed in Math class.
+Our Chromebooks will have plenty of capability to help you succeed in Math class.